3it-inpaqt/line-classification-slope/README.md

 You can use these data yourself and try obtaining similar results.

 _<span style="color:gold;">Note:</span> Sigma indicates the standard deviation, a much more accurate representation of the accuracy of the network.
 A value of `0.1` for example is actually not good since the values of the angles are normalised over `2*pi`.
-Therefore you have to multiply by 360 to get it in degree, giving a standard deviation of 36°._
+Therefore, you have to multiply by 360 to get it in degree, giving a standard deviation of 36°._

 ### Prediction on some patches